jagadeep-codes/springboot-samples/redis/Readme.md

 1. Start Docker desktop on your local machine
 2. Pull the redis image by running the command: docker pull redis
 3. Start the container by mapping the container port to your local port.
-The syntax is docker -p 6379:6379 <imagename> i.e. docker -p 6379:6379 redis
+The syntax is docker run -p 6379:6379 <imagename> i.e. docker -p 6379:6379 redis
 ![img.png](img.png)
 ![img_1.png](img_1.png)
 4. Add the following in the application.properties file